-Trump to Nominate Christopher Wray for FBI Director
+Trump Nominates Christopher Wray for FBI Director

-(CN) — President Donald Trump says he’ll nominate Christopher Wray, a former Justice Department official who served as New Jersey Gov. Chris Christie’s lawyer during the George Washington Bridge lane-closing investigation, as FBI director.
+(CN) — President Donald Trump nominated Christopher Wray, a former Justice Department official who served as New Jersey Gov. Chris Christie’s lawyer during the George Washington Bridge lane-closing investigation, as FBI director.

 Trump tweeted his choice shortly before 8 a.m.
 Wednesday.
 He described Wray as “a man of impeccable credentials.”